WallStreetMojo

 How is it Different from Cash Accounting?

-ABC Inc.’s biweekly pay period ends Sept.
-30, and salaries to the employees will be paid two days later that is on Oct.
-2. The total amount of wages that are owed to employees for the period ending Sept.
-30 are $15,000.
+ABC Inc.’s biweekly pay period ends September 30, and salaries to the employees will be paid two days later, on October 2.
+The total wages owed to employees for the period ending September 30 are $15,000.

 Cash Basis Accounting

 Since the last bi-weekly payroll of $15,000 was incurred in September but not paid in that month itself, the amount will not be included in September’s income statement.
-It will cause the company’s total wages to be understated than what was actually incurred in September, which in turn causes the company’s profit to appear higher than actual.
+As a result, it will cause the company’s total wages to be understated than what was incurred in September, which in turn causes the company’s profit to appear higher than actual.

 Accrual Liabilities Accounting